The Legacy Museum: Exhibits

-[edit] The Museum was originally housed in an 11,000-square-foot museum include oral history, archival materials, and interactive technology.
-Then, in 2021, the museum expanded to the new location in a 47,000-square-feet building.
+The Museum was originally housed in an 11000 sqft museum include oral history, archival materials, and interactive technology.
+Then, in 2021, the museum expanded to the new location in a 47000 sqft building.
 The new expansion includes immersive modern technology, historical research, and world-class art that exhibits slavery and its modern influence.
 The expansion offers a deeper story of American history through displays, artwork, and interactive elements.
 The sections throughout the museum include slavery, reconstruction, lynching and terror, Jim Crow, segregation and the Civil Rights Era, injustice in the judicial system and mass incarceration.

 The museum's goal is to lead the visitor on the path from slavery to racial oppression in other forms, including terror lynching and mass incarceration of minorities.
 The museum employs technology to dramatize the horror and terror of enslavement, lynchings, and legalized racial segregation in America.
-Visitors can hear, see, and be in close proximity to slave replicas, which model what it was like to be an enslaved person awaiting sale at the auction block.
+Visitors can hear, see, and be near slave replicas, which model what it was like to be an enslaved person awaiting sale at the auction block.
 There are first person accounts of slavery and auctioning through narration and voiceovers.
 One of its displays is a collection of soil from lynching sites across the United States.
 The museum includes a variety of interactive exhibits, including a poll site that includes the test black Americans were expected to pass prior to voting, including questions such as the number of jelly beans in a jar, and a visitors wing to a prison where visitors can sit down and hear the inmates stories.

 To illustrate the point of ongoing oppression, the exhibits include photographs of African-Americans picking cotton; the photos could be easily mistaken as depicting the slavery period.
 They are inmates from the1960s.
 Unlike the Mississippi Civil Rights Museum, the Legacy Museum does not tell a comforting story of progress from oppression to civil rights reform but of continually evolving ways of controlling Black people.
 In one telling exhibit, a panicked group of captured and chained Africans stand opposite a group of men, arms raised, at the moment of arrest.

 The final room of the museum, before the art exhibit, is a massive room filled with images and music of the individuals who worked to challenge racial injustices.
 The art gallery includes works by Hank Willis Thomas, Glenn Ligon, Jacob Lawrence, Elizabeth Catlett, Titus Kaphar, and Sanford Biggers.
 EJI founder Bryan Stevenson said in a statement announcing the museum's opening.
 "We're proud that the Legacy Museum can play a vital role in helping people learn American history that's often not taught and empower everyone to build healthier communities."